 - ¾ cup butter

 - 1 cup brown sugar

 - 2 large eggs

 - 1 teaspoon vanilla extract

-- 1 banana (semi-ripe), chopped into small pieces
+- 1 banana (ripe), chopped into small pieces

 - 1 cup flour